khalid-naami/khalid-naami.github.io/blog/2026-04-28-dashboard-options-iv-surface-market-expectations.md

 ---
-title: "The Implied Volatility Surface: Decoding the Market's Future Expectations"
+title: "The IV Surface: Decoding the Market's Future Expectations"
 description: Volatility is not a single number; it's a surface.
 Explore the IV Surface tool in Dashboard Options and learn how to read the market's hidden roadmap of fear and greed.
 authors: [khalid]
 tags: [Dashboard Options, analytics, iv-surface, implied-volatility, skew, term-structure]